swvanbuuren/pqthread-commms/README.md

 # pqthread-comms

+Expose class interfaces from the main GUI Thread in another QThread.

 `pqthreads-comms` facilitates communication between the main (GUI) thread and a dedicated `QThread`s as offered by [PySide](https://wiki.qt.io/Qt_for_Python) or [PyQt](https://riverbankcomputing.com/software/pyqt/).